tkhq/sdk/examples/with-cosmjs/README.md

 $ pnpm start
 ```

-The script signs your transaction via Turnkey and broadcasts on testnet.
-If the script exits because your account isn't funded, you can request funds via the [Cosmos Hub Discord](https://discord.com/invite/cosmosnetwork).
+The script signs your transaction via Turnkey and broadcasts on Celestia testnet.
+If the script exits because your account isn't funded, you can request funds via the [Celestia Discord](https://discord.gg/celestiacommunity).

 Visit the explorer links to view your transaction; you have successfully sent your first transaction with Turnkey!